lucee/las/membership/membership.md

 Membership Dues are paid monthly in arrears.

-Members must be “financial” (ie be up to date with their membership dues).
-Failure to be “financial” can render a Members vote invalid and may result in expulsion.
+Members must be "financial" (ie. be up to date with their membership dues).
+Failure to be "financial" can render a Members vote invalid and may result in expulsion.

 Contra deals for services are not acceptable forms of payment for membership dues.
 If a Member is providing paid services to LAS that are recognised by the Management Board, remuneration will be made separately from the LAS accounts.